 - 7 ounces tempeh

-- 2 tsp cashew butter (or other nut butter)
+- 2 teaspoon cashew butter or other nut butter

 - Heat the oil in a large skillet, or saucepan over medium heat.
 Once hot, add garlic and cook for 2-3 minutes.
 Rinse spinach, drain and add to the skillet.
 Cook for about 5 minutes, stirring regularly until spinach is wilted.